 This is one of the outposts that the team designed around the concept of guerrilla radio.
 Throughout the game, you hear people broadcasting propaganda for Kyrat's emperor Pagan Min.
 Fortunately, there are also those who oppose his regime.
 One of the radio DJs who resists Pagan’s rule will give the player a variety of quests.

 This concept piece is an example of one of the temples that players get to go inside and and explore.
 "This was a useful benchmark for our artist for testing lighting indoors," Guay says.
 "In Far Cry you spend a lot of time outdoors, so that contrast when you come indoors has to be rich and it has to be interesting.”

 The radio towers from Far Cry 3 have been replaced with Bell towers that players must work their way up in order to disrupt the radio broadcast across Kyrat.
 Activating these also helps players build their map of the country.
 “Pagan Min has attacked the historic cultural practices, silenced the bells, and taken them over for distribution for his propaganda radio," Guay says.

 Kyrat has a rich sacred history.
 One of the taglines that the team has explored is "Sacred is under attack."
 Throughout the game, players come across areas like this where both sacred and natural beauty intersect – then just over the hills they will encounter legends of Pagan Min’s royal army.

-creative team, deeper dives on the world, and much more.
+We have a full month of Far Cry 4 coverage, including video features and interviews with the creative team, deeper dives on the world, and much more.
 Access the hub by clicking on the banner below.